 Myth #1: Tug of war makes your dog aggressive

 It’s a common misunderstanding that losing the game makes your dog have more dominance over you, thus the aggressiveness.
 But it’s all a myth.
-According to a research, it rather provides your dog with more confident, and losing or winning the game doesn’t matter at all.
+According to research, it provides your dog with more confident, and losing or winning the game doesn’t matter at all.

 Myth #2: Crate training is cruel

 Most people believe that their dog needs open space and don't like small areas like a cage.
 I can see why you might think that because crates look like a prison.
 But crate training provides a dog with a sense of security and act as a den for the dog.